spmjs/spmjs.io/documentation/develop-a-package.md

 ## Documentation

 spmjs.io can host your package's documentation.
-What all you need to do is editing 'README.md' and 'examples', preview it by `spm doc watch`, then publish it to spmjs.io.
+What all you need to do is editing `README.md` and `examples` folder, preview it by `spm doc watch`, then publish it to spmjs.io.

 ```bash
 $ spm doc publish